moonycoin/moony/docs/index.md

 # Decentralized Community

 Moony is not controlled by any organization or governing body.
 It operates as a decentralized blockchain protocol designed to serve as a public good.
-Open, permissionless, and governed by immutable code, Moony’s evolution is driven by the individuals and communities who participate in its ecosystem.
-As adoption grows, the protocol’s utility and reach expand organically through collective engagement and voluntary contribution.
+Open, permissionless, and governed by immutable code, Moony's evolution is driven by the individuals and communities who participate in its ecosystem.
+As adoption grows, the protocol's utility and reach expand organically through collective engagement and voluntary contribution.

 Participation is open to all.
-Whether you’re a developer, creator, organizer, or enthusiast, there are many ways to contribute.
+Whether you're a developer, creator, organizer, or enthusiast, there are many ways to contribute.
 Moony grows through grassroots energy and shared values, not central control.
 By offering time, talent, or ideas, participants help expand the network and strengthen its foundation.

-- **Develop & Integrate:** Builders can extend Moony’s utility by integrating it into apps, platforms, and tools, enabling new use cases across the digital economy.
+- **Develop & Integrate:** Builders can extend Moony's utility by integrating it into apps, platforms, and tools, enabling new use cases across the digital economy.
 - **Create & Transact:** Creators can accept Moony for goods, services, or content, unlocking direct community support and alternative monetization models.
 - **Organize & Connect:** Community leaders can launch regional or thematic groups around shared languages, interests, or goals to drive local adoption.
 - **Educate & Onboard:** Contributors can host events or produce educational resources that help others understand and use Moony.
-- **Share & Express:** Artists, storytellers, and memers can craft content that spreads awareness, shapes culture, and amplifies Moony’s narrative.
+- **Share & Express:** Artists, storytellers, and memers can craft content that spreads awareness, shapes culture, and amplifies Moony's narrative.

 As adoption increases, a diverse ecosystem of independent contributors is expected to form, including startups, nonprofits, open-source projects, and grassroots collectives.
 While none control the protocol, each plays a role in expanding its reach and strengthening its resilience.

 ::: tip click-here-tip
 [Learn more about Moony's community →](/resources/community)